Codingpanda2/Pretendo-Docker/docs/docs/welcome.md

 This documentation will help you get started with running your own self-hosted Pretendo Network server!

+WARNING!
+THIS IS JUST A FORK AND A ATTEMPT TO REVIVE THIS PROJECT.

-You can learn more about this project at [the GitHub repo](https://github.com/MatthewL246/pretendo-docker) and learn more about the Pretendo Network on [their website](https://pretendo.network/).
+You can look at the original project at [the original GitHub repo](https://github.com/MatthewL246/pretendo-docker) and learn more about the Pretendo Network on [their website](https://pretendo.network/).

 Get started by [continuing to the setup guide](./setup/requirements.md).